 Your toolbar: Picking the icons you want

 So you don't have employees but you use statements all the time.
 And there's a report you view every day.
 Guess what?
-You can customize your toolbar with links to what you use the most.
+You can get to your common tasks quickly, using the toolbar.